HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND

-In rural areas, public transportation costs often exceed revenues, and the financial outcome exclusive of societal economic benefits is difficult to quantify.
-A core challenge is a rural transit provider’s service spans large geographic spaces with spatially fragmented, transit disadvantaged populations and land uses.
+In rural areas, public transportation costs often exceed revenues, and the financial outcome exclusive of economic benefits is difficult to quantify.
+A core challenge is a rural transit provider’s service spans large geographic spaces with spatially fragmented populations and land uses.
 This challenge causes high operating costs for rural public transit providers that operate with limited resources and information access.
-While existing studies analyze the benefits of rural transit, a suitable comprehensive methodology is inadequate to quantify the full range of the socioeconomic benefits based on data availability.
+While existing studies analyze the benefits of rural transit, a suitable comprehensive methodology is inadequate to quantify the full range of the benefits based on data availability.
 For this reason, public agencies that supply transit service in rural areas need to make a better case for public funding to establish and sustain services for users.

 OBJECTIVE

-The objective of this project is to develop a toolkit that identifies and quantifies the socioeconomic benefits of rural public transit.
+The objective of this project is to develop a toolkit that identifies and quantifies the benefits of rural public transit.
 The results of this project should be able to be replicated by rural public transit professionals, including transit managers, planners, and other transit professionals, to evaluate the economic benefits of rural public transit.

 The toolkit should include: